cetio/mobster/README.md

 ## Roadmap

+- [ ] dstep libtorrent headers to actually be able to torrent -> make that a package
-- [ ] Tor relay for privacy/"ethical" reasons
+- [ ] Prematurely optimize
 - [ ] Continue and track watched movies based on progress
 - [ ] Render coverart and movie details (metadata)
 - [ ] Godzilla mode